 Whether you choose to traditionally publish with a publishing imprint or self-publish on your own, marketing is essential.

-When you publish with a smaller house or an imprint, they likely focus on less genres.
+When you publish with a smaller house or publishing imprint, they likely focus on fewer genres.
 However, that means they can also spend more time on those genres.
-If you write historical fiction and publish with an imprint who specializes in historical fiction, they are bound to be able to help you with the marketing.
+If you write historical fiction and publish with an imprint who specializes in historical fiction, they are positioned better to help you with the marketing of your book.

 Keep these various points in mind as you write your book, choose the right imprints to pitch, publish, and start that next book.

 The writing journey is so fun because there are so many ways to succeed.
-Do your homework, write the best book you know how, and then reach out to those imprints.
-You never know which one will offer and just how successful they could help you become!
+Do your homework, write the best book you know how, and then reach out to those imprints or create your own!